AET-DevOps25/team-continuous-disappointment/README.md

 - Built with FastAPI for AI-powered recipe recommendations.
 - Integrates with local and cloud LLMs for generating suggestions based on the given ingredients.
-- Stores embedded documents in a vector database to be able to make similarity search.
+- Stores embedded documents in a vector database to be able to make similarity search and document retrieval.
 - Source code is in the `genai` directory.
 - Tests are in the `genai/tests` directory.